Experiencing bioluminescence whilst night diving is an experience to enjoy

 As already mentioned, scientists are still not sure why so many creatures use bioluminescence.
 Some possible reasons are to warm predators to stay away.
 Whilst other creatures are the complete opposite and use their bioluminescence to lure or detect their prey.
 Like the Angler Fish mentioned above.

-Other purposes for bioluminescence may include communication, and scientists studying corals conclude that the bioluminescence in corals is used for protection against UV light from the sun.
+Other purposes for bioluminescence may include communication.
+Scientists studying corals conclude that the bioluminescence in corals is used for protection against UV light from the sun.

 Video with bioluminescent creatures